MicrosoftDocs/windows-dev-docs/hub/package-manager/winget/troubleshooting.md

 ### --verbose-logs

-If you need more comprehenive log files, that provide the complete communication with the CDNs and sources, include **--verbose-logs** on the command line as well.
+If you need more comprehensive log files, that provide the complete communication with the CDNs and sources, include **--verbose-logs** on the command line as well.
 Here are some examples of using the **--verbose-logs** option:

 ```CMD
 > winget install vscode --verbose-logs